mbattifarano/GoFigure/README.md

 Additionally, FigureHandler is not aware when or how the user interacts with the figure via the GUI.
-This is problematic when the user closes the figure becuase the FigureHandler currently has no way of knowing that the figure has been closed.
-This problem in particular can probably be solve by specifying an appropriate DeleteFcn property.
+This is problematic when the user closes the figure becuase the FigureHandler currently has no way of knowing that the figure has been closed and is still storing the now-invalid handles.
+This problem in particular can probably be solved by specifying an appropriate DeleteFcn property.
 However, it would also be nice to more robustly treat user interactions.